joeygibson/life/README.md

 ## Developing
-If you want to make changes to this library, the dependency info is in the `vendor` directory.
-Running `govendor sync` is the easiest way to get the dependencies.
+If you want to make changes to this program, you'll need to run `glide install` to get the dependencies, if you don't already have them.